microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

     ![Variable Filled](./assets/FlowInstructionsEditBtn.png)

 1. Remove the last line about "respond in chat...".
-Type ```After all of the data is extracted, call the``` and put a forward slash (/) so the tool selection screen comes up and select the **Claim Approval** tool.
+Type ```After all of the data is extracted, call the``` and put a forward slash (/) so the tool selection screen comes up and select the **Auto Approval Claims** tool.

     ![Variable Filled](./assets/InstructionsClaimApprovalToolSelection.png)